KaitlynHantsch/KaitlynHantsch/README.md

 - 👋 Hi, I’m @KaitlynHantsch
 - 👀 I’m interested in Cats and Videogames
-- 🌱 I’m currently learning Java
+- 🌱 I’m currently learning about the secrets of the universe
 - 💞️ I’m looking to collaborate on Catpics
 - 📫 How to reach me kaitlynhhantsch@gmail.com
 - cute pic of me over at Instagram @KaitlynHantsch